inova-notas/mirage-queue/src/MirageQueue.Dashboard/README.md

 ## Features

-- **Real-time Statistics**: View live stats for inbound, outbound, and scheduled messages
+- **Real-time Statistics**: View live stats for inbound, outbound, and scheduled messages with auto-refresh
-- **Message Management**: Browse, filter, and search through all message types
+- **Message Management**: Browse, filter, and search through all message types with pagination
+- **Advanced Filtering**: Filter outbound messages by contract and endpoint with cached dropdown options
+- **Interactive Tooltips**: Hover over message content to see full payload with JSON prettification
-- **Message Details**: View detailed information about individual messages
+- **Message Details**: View complete message information with proper formatting
-- **Requeue Functionality**: Requeue failed or processed messages
+- **Requeue Functionality**: Requeue failed or processed messages with one click
+- **Dark/Light Theme Toggle**: Switch between themes with persistent storage
-- **Responsive Design**: Modern UI built with Bootstrap 5 and DaisyUI
+- **Responsive Design**: Modern UI built with Bootstrap 5 that works on all devices
-- **Real-time Updates**: Auto-refreshing dashboard using HTMX
+- **Real-time Updates**: Auto-refreshing dashboard using HTMX without full page reloads

 ## Installation